adamb314/ServoProject/Doc/Theory.md

 The backlash compensation is done by moving the main control loops reference-position so that the output encoder reaches the correct position.

 ## Calculating the control parameters
 This project uses pole placement to calculate the control parameters for the cascade controller.
-To get the equations for the poles we need the find the closed transfer functions for the velocity and position control loops.
+To get the equations for the poles we need to find the closed transfer functions for the velocity and position control loops.

 ### Transfer function of open system to closed system
 Given the discrete transfer function for the open system:

 $$ G_0(z)=\frac{p(z)}{q(z)} $$

-where $p(z)$ and $q(z)$ are pure polynomials, we can derive the closed systems transfer function as follows:
+where $p(z)$ and $q(z)$ are pure polynomials, we can derive the closed system's transfer function as follows:

 $$ Y = G_0(z) (R - Y) \iff Y = \frac{G_0(z)}{1 + G_0(z)} R = \frac{p(z)}{p(z) + q(z)}R $$

-Which give us the closed system transfer function
+Which gives us the closed system transfer function

 $$ G_c(z) = \frac{p(z)}{p(z) + q(z)} $$

 ### Position control loop

-The position control loops open transfer function consists of a proportional gain controller and an integrator (we approximate the inner velocity loop as a pure integrator):
+The position control loop's open transfer function consists of a proportional gain controller and an integrator (we approximate the inner velocity loop as a pure integrator):

 $$ G_0(z)=G_{posControl}(z) G_{velLoop}(z)= (L_0) (\frac{dt}{z - 1}) $$